mbrooker/mbrooker-blog/_posts/2025-02-04-versioning.md

 do not give a tool for representing or naming consistent states -- one can deduce the states assumed by the system by timing relationships among the execution of steps of programs.

-Versions are the differencing between knowing consistent states and having to *deduce* consistent states!
+Versions are the difference between knowing consistent states and having to *deduce* consistent states!
 That's a powerful idea.

 *Picking A Version, Serving A Version*